sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 **2. Security Area Categorization.**  Next, assign to the security area the same risk level as the highest risk asset within the area.
 For example, say there are three assets within a designated security area:  a LOW-risk asset, a MODERATE-risk asset, and a HIGH-risk asset.
 The security area must be classified as a HIGH-risk security area.
 As an alternative, split the security area into separate security areas, or a set of embedded security areas, each with a different risk categorization.**<Rachel: How does this relate to the asset risk assessment?
 Once they designate something as low risk, does that mean they need to establish a controlled environment for that asset?
 Does high = exclusion?
 The step is about assessing low or high, but those terms are not used further on in the process.
 There is something missing here.
 Do you need another step?>**

-NIST SP 800-116 defines three security area categories: Exclusion, Limited, and Controlled. **<Celeste: The FM has been deprecated by the Dept. of the Army.
+NIST SP 800-116, Revision 1, defines three security area categories: Exclusion, Limited, and Controlled. **<Celeste: Remove.
+The FM has been deprecated by the Dept. of the Army.
 See http://usacac.army.mil/sites/default/files/misc/doctrine/CDG/fms.html.
-Refer to SP 800-116 only.>** These categories distinguish how immediately accessible the security assets (or security interests) are within the security area.
+Refer to SP 800-116 Rev. 1 only.>** These categories distinguish how immediately accessible the security assets (or security interests) are within the security area.
 (See Table 1.)

 **Table 1.
 Security Area Categories**